last updated

 c. using MoOdtc2 as catalyst without a molecular sieve

 The reactions should be run using 0.05 mmol of the catalyst, 1 mmol of benzoin and 25 mL of dry DMF.
-The round-bottomed flask should be closed using drying tubes with anhydrous (granular) CaCl2.
+The 250 mL round-bottomed flask should be closed during the reaction.
 Take one sample two hours into the reaction and the other one after approximately 24 hours.
-It is important that the setups are reasonably identical in terms of flask size and availability of oxygen.
+It is important that the setups are identical in terms of flask size and availability of oxygen.

 When using a drying agent like MgSO4, it is crucial to use a small amount.
 Why?